100th Regiment of Foot (1760)

 The 100th Regiment of Foot, also known as Campbell's Highlanders, was an infantry regiment of the British Army, formed in 1760 and disbanded in 1763.
+It saw service in the Caribbean during the Seven Years' War.

+History

-The regiment was raised in 1760 by the regimentation of independent companies of infantry, and embodied at Stirling in 1761.
-It was at first sent for garrison duty in the Channel Islands before being sent to the Caribbean.
-In 1762, they saw service at the Invasion of Martinique from France.
-With the end of the Seven Years' War in 1763, the regiment was disbanded in Scotland.
+The regiment was raised in 1760 by combining four independent companies of infantry raised in Argyll by Alexander Ross, Neil Campbell, Alexander Macdonald and John MacHarg.
+They were formed into a regiment in 1761.
+It was at first sent for garrison duty in Jersey, where it was joined by a fifth independent company raised under Thomas Nightingale, then sailed for the Caribbean in September 1761.
+At this point the regiment had a strength of 521 men.

+In 1762, they saw service at the Invasion of Martinique from France, in a brigade under General William Haviland, with a detachment serving at the Siege of Havana in a brigade under Lord Rollo, where it took heavy losses.
+By September 1763, only seven officers and 140 men were fit for service.
+With the end of the Seven Years' War in 1763, the regiment returned to the United Kingdom and was disbanded in Scotland.

 The unofficial title Campbell's Highlanders was adopted from its first Major-Commandant, Colin Campbell; a similar title was used, at the same time, by the 88th Foot.

-Colonels

-The colonels of the regiment were:
+Major Campbell